-Trees must not be planted in the visibility spray; only road lighting columns and road signs must be considered.
+The location of items placed in the road corridor must consider the impacts to ensure visibility is not impeded.
+Trees must not be planted in the visibility spray; and only road assets such as lighting columns and road signs are considered low impact on visibility, whereas fences, barriers and utility items require careful consideration.
 More detail on requirements for planting within visibility splays is given in the landscape section.
 Horizontal and vertical sight distance along a road must be designed in accordance with Austroads ‘Guide to Road Design’, part 3: geometric design, considering the wet surface coefficient.
-The stopping sight distance measured round a curve must be along a line 1.5m into the lane width from the inside kerb.
+The stopping sight distance measured round a curve must be along a line 1.5m into the lane width from the inside kerb or outside of a parked vehicle if there is on road parking.
 The developer must submit with the engineering plans the criteria used in determining the visibility distances.

+The consideration of visibility should also include pedestrians and cyclists.
+Refer to Council's requirements or in its absence, the Auckland Transport’s ‘Engineering Design Code – Cycling Infrastructure’ version 1 figures 13: Lateral Clearances on horizontal curves; figure 14: Approach clear space – driver gives way to cyclist.

 Berms

-Berms must be provided between the edge of the formed carriageway and the road legal boundary to accommodate footpaths, road signs, road lighting, underground services, and itemslandscaping, and any agreed stormwater treatment and control, and grass areas (refer to Transportation drawing: Location of services in transport corridor
+Berms must be provided between the edge of the carriageway and the road legal boundary to accommodate footpaths, road signs, road lighting, underground services, utility service cabinets, landscaping, stormwater treatment and control, and grass areas (refer to Transportation drawing: Location of services in transport corridor

+Council may have specific policies with regard to berms and landscape provisions which could take precedence over the information contained in this clause.

 Berms must be of adequate width to: